jncraton/operating-systems-cpsc4420/readme.md

 ### Labs and Homework

-Students will complete regular labs using various data science technologies.
+Students will complete regular labs using various technologies.
 Students will also complete homework assignments covering various topics from the course text.

 ### Quizzes